115 Prospect Street, Rosenkranz Hall, Room 235

-More recently he has worked on war and political change, and on civil military relations.
-He is working with co-author Saumitra Jha (Stanford GSB) on a book on War and Political Change, the first part of which, on the role of veterans in the partition of India, came out last year as a journal article.
-The next part of this project looks at the role of veterans in the French Revolution.
+His current project, with co-author Saumitra Jha (Stanford GSB) is a book on War and Political Change, the first part of which, on the role of veterans in the partition of India, came out in the American Political Science Review, and the next part of which looks at the role of veterans in the French Revolution.

 He is an elected member of the American Academy of Arts and Sciences.